afboteros/gin-cors/README.md

 ```

 ## AngularJS OPTIONS Management
-When working with AngularJS ngResource, Options method will return error with some libreries, due to status return on this method
+When working with AngularJS ngResource, Options method will return error with some libraries, due to status return on this method
 ``` go
 if c.Request.Method == Options {
     c.AbortWithStatus(http.StatusNoContent)